Elzair/ramble-on/README.md

 Why should you use it?
 ----------------------

 A good question!
-Let's say you have are working with a really big Javascript object.
+Let's say you are working with a really big Javascript object.

 ```javascript
 var big_object = {